Werner Baßler: Early life

 Baßler's footballing career started at the youth side of 1.
 FC Kaiserslautern, where he played with Fritz Walter and Richard Schneider.
-Werner was a multi-talented athlete who played handball, track, field and he also cycled.
+He was a multi-talented athlete who played handball, track, field and he also cycled.

 Career

 Gauliga

-In 1938 he appeared in the first team of 1.
+In 1938 Baßler appeared in the first team of 1.
 FC Kaiserslautern.
-In the 1939/1940 season were the champions of the Saarpfalz region in the Gauliga Südwest, however couldn't advance to the finals of the German Championship, after losing 4:7 on aggregate to Kickers Offenbach.
-In the 1941/1942 Gauliga Westmark season, Werner scored 21 goals.
+In the 1939–40 season were the champions of the Saarpfalz region in the Gauliga Südwest, however could not advance to the finals of the German Championship, after losing 7–4 on aggregate to Kickers Offenbach.
+In the 1941–42 Gauliga Westmark season, Baßler scored 21 goals.
 For the first time 1.
 FC Kaiserslautern advanced to the German Championship.
-On May 10, 1942, 1.
-FC Kaiserslautern beat SV Waldhof Mannheim 7:1 with Werner scoring a goal.
-Unfortunately 1.
-FC Kaiserslautern could not progress further, as they lost 3:9, on aggregate, to a Schalke side that boasted the likes of Fritz Szepan and Ernst Kuzorra.
+On 10 May 1942, 1.
+FC Kaiserslautern beat Waldhof Mannheim 7–1 with Baßler scoring a goal.
+1. FC Kaiserslautern could not progress further, as they lost 9–3, on aggregate, to a Schalke 04 side that boasted the likes of Fritz Szepan and Ernst Kuzorra.